ginkgobioworks/abdev-benchmark/models/piggen/README.md

 pixi run all
 ```

-This automatically discovers and runs all model, including p-IgGen, with 5-fold cross-validation.
+This automatically discovers and runs all models, including p-IgGen, with 5-fold cross-validation.

 ## Implementation Notes